project-march/ProjectMarch/doc/march_packages/march_moveit.rst

     roslaunch moveit_setup_assistant setup_assistant.launch

 Select the `march_moveit` as the package to alter.
 You can now change the MoveIt integration.
-The necessary will be automatically generated.
+The necessary files will be automatically generated.